ibm-cloud-docs/vmwaresolutions/vcenter/vrw-orderinginstance.md

 ### Management capacity
 {: #vrw-orderinginstance-mngt-capacity}

-* For the **Small** capacity, you get a Cascade Lake server with 20 cores, 2.2 GHz, and 192 GB RAM (single-zone VMware instance) or 384 GB RAM (multizone VMware instance).
+* For the **Small** capacity, you get a Cascade Lake server with 20 cores, 2.2 GHz, and 384 GB RAM.
 * For the **Customizable** capacity, you can choose the Cascade Lake server and RAM size according to your needs.

-### Number of bare metal servers (single-zone VMware instance only)
-{: #vrw-orderinginstance-mgmt-bare-metal}

-You can order 4 - 20 servers.
-All servers have the same configuration.

-### Hosts per site (multizone VMware instance only)
+### Hosts per site
 {: #vrw-orderinginstance-mngt-hosts}

 Choose the number of management hosts to be deployed in two availability zones.
 The hosts are deployed and scaled in pairs (one per site) to ensure appropriate failover capacity.
+You can order 3 - 20 servers per site.

 ### vSAN configuration
 {: #vrw-orderinginstance-mgmt-vsan}

 * For the **Small** capacity, you get two vSAN™ capacity disks 1.9 TB SSD SED.
 * For the **Customizable** capacity, you can choose the type and number of capacity disks according to your needs.
-* For single-zone VMware instance only, you can use the IBM-provided VMware license for vSAN by selecting **Include with purchase**, or Bring Your Own License (BYOL) by selecting **I will provide** and entering your own license key.

 ### Estimated resources available per cluster
 {: #vrw-orderinginstance-mgmt-est}

 Review the estimated resources available per cluster.

-### Networking type
+### Networking
+{: #vrw-orderinginstance-mgmt-net}

+Specify the networking type and uplink speed.

+#### Netwroking type
 {: #vrw-orderinginstance-mgmt-net-type}

 The networking type is set to **Private network only** by default.

-### Uplink speed
+#### Uplink speed
 {: #vrw-orderinginstance-mgmt-uplink}

 The uplink speed provides two options: